olikeys/katacoda-scenarios/pod-fail-1/step3.md

 The quickest and easist way to fix this is to run `kubectl edit deployment web-svr`, the danger with this is it leaves you open to editing a lot more than just the problematic liveness probe.
 An alternative that allows for a little extra control is to patch the deployment.

-Create a file called patch-file.yaml and copy the following content into it
+Create a file called patch-file.txt (ideally we'd call it .yaml, but katacoda applies some odd formatting if we do) and copy the following content into it

 ```
 spec: